Compost & Garden Soil

 Not only is compost a buffet for plants, it also helps improve the condition of the soil where your plants live.
 In New Mexico, our soils are generally deficient in organic material and microbial life and are alkaline (pH 7-14).
 We have either sandy (relatively large particle size) or clayey (relatively small particle size) soils.
 Compost is effective in improving any soil conditions.
 It breaks up clay soil and improves drainage, aeration, and tilth.
 In sandy soils it reduces drainage and conserves water and nutrients.Think of walks in the forest, the soil is dark and spongy and smells like, well, like earth.
 This is because forests feed themselves by composting their dead material and creating a nutrient rich loamy topsoil.
 That is what we make every day at Soilutions, Inc. So ditch the chemical nutrients and ‘enhanced’ bagged soils from the box store and let nature do what nature does.

 Premium Compost is the standard bearer for New Mexico Compost Products and prized by local organic farmers.
-Built from local manures, greenwaste and other select feedstock, our Premium Compost is approved for use certified for use on organic farms.
+Built from local manures, greenwaste and other select feedstock, our Premium Compost is approved for use on certified organic farms.
 We compost for a minimum of 1 year before screening to 1/2 inch.
 Availability is limited so please call ahead.

 $48 Cubic Yard